-#losing money in stock market reddit#do you lose all your money if the stock market#fixed fund#losing all my money in the stock market#never lose money in the stock market#loss money in stock market#tracker funds#homer loses money in the stock market#losing all your money in the stock market#how do you lose your money in the stock market#i keep losing money in the stock market#losing all my money in the stock market#never lose money in the stock market again#investment bonds#can i lose all my money in the stock market#why do i keep losing money in the stock market#do i lose all my money if the stock market crashes#what to do when you lose all your money in the stock marketrating
+#losing money in stock market reddit#what to do when you lose all your money in the stock market#fixed fund#losing all my money in the stock market#i lost all my money in the stock market#loss money in stock market#tracker funds#homer loses money in the stock market#losing all your money in the stock market#how do you lose your money in the stock market#do i lose all my money if the stock market crashes#never lose money in the stock market again#investment bonds#can i lose all my money in the stock market#losing money in the stock market#why do i keep losing money in the stock market#can you lose all your money in the stock market#3 ways to lose all your money in the stock marketrating

 Saving for Your Initial Mutual Fund Purchase.
 Most mutual funds have what’s called a minimum initial purchase, which is the amount you’ll need to have saved prior to buying shares of your first fund.
 Most mutual fund companies have minimum initial purchase amounts of at least $1,000.
 For example, most of Vanguard’s mutual funds have a minimum initial purchase requirement of $3,000.
 Fidelity funds are typically at $2,500.
 However, once you make your first purchase, subsequent purchases of the same fund are usually as low as $100.

 Mutual Fund Fees Cover Administrative Costs.
 Mutual funds can offer streamlined investing but they’re not free.
 There are certain fees you have to be aware of when investing in mutual funds.